Helpmonks/haraka-plugin-mongodb/README.md

 # Installation

-Easiest is to install this via npm on your Haraka server:
+It is recommended that you create your haraka directory first.
+Then cd into the haraka directory and do...

 ```
 npm install haraka-plugin-mongodb
 ```

+This will install everything that is needed for you to store incoming emails to MongoDB and also store results from outgoing emails.

 Alternatively you can also do a git clone into the Haraka node_modules directory.
 The installation directory depends if you installed Haraka globally or not.

 # Configuration

-Edit the mongodb.ini in the config directory to your requirement:
+Copy the mongodb.ini from the config directory (haraka-plugin-mongodb/config) to your config folder and edit accordingly.

 ## Section: MongoDB